ErenElagz/ErenElagz/README.md

 I'm a software developer passionate about creating my own projects and exploring new technologies.
 - Currently working on the [HitBis](https://github.com/ErenElagz/HitBis) project.
 - Previously developed projects like [Atlas](https://github.com/ErenElagz/Atlas), [PyFarm](https://github.com/ErenElagz/PyFarm), and [Football Manager Game](https://github.com/ErenElagz/Football-Manager-Game).
+- I wrote a E-Book for the Developers and It is free and Open Source you can check in this repository [**All in Dev**](https://github.com/ErenElagz/all-in-dev)

-Feel free to check out my work or connect with me on my [GitHub profile](https://github.com/ErenElagz)!
+Feel free to check out my work or connect with me!
 ---

 ### 📫 Contact Me